Refrigerant: Comparative performance of refrigerants

-In this table, CO_{2} (Class A1) has the highest operating pressure by far, and also a much higher power consumption.
+For the specific situation modeled in this table, some trade-offs in refrigerant selection are evident.
+Carbon dioxide (Class A1) has the highest operating pressure by far and also a much higher power consumption.
 Ammonia has the least power consumption; but in view of its toxicity and incompatibility with hermetically sealed compressors, ammonia is unsuited to household use.

 Isobutane (Class A3) has the lowest pressure and also the second-lowest power consumption.
-R-32 (Class A1, but also an HFC) has the second-highest pressure, and a power consumption similar to isobutane.
-The refrigerants with lowest pressure generally have larger compressor displacements (i.e., they require a larger cylinder size in a reciprocating compressor).
+R-32 (Class A1, but also an HFC) has the second-highest pressure and a power consumption similar to isobutane.
+The refrigerants with the lowest pressure generally have larger compressor displacements (i.e., they require a larger cylinder size in a reciprocating compressor).

 Two common performance metrics for refrigeration systems can be computed from these data if desired.
-The coefficient of performance (COP)the refrigeration effect per unit power inputis equal to 1 kW/(power consumption), since the power is given per 1 kW of refrigeration.
+The coefficient of performance (COP)—the refrigeration effect per unit power inputis equal to 1 kW/(power consumption), since the power is given per 1 kW of refrigeration.
 The volumetric capacity, Q_{vol} (MJ/m^{3})the cooling effect per unit volume entering the compressoris similarly equal to 1 kW/(compressor displacement).
-Higher COP means greater energy efficiency and higher Q_{vol} means a smaller system size.
+Higher COP means greater energy efficiency, and higher Q_{vol} means a smaller system size.

-ASHRAE also provides additional data, other operating conditions, and additional refrigerants.
+ASHRAE also provides additional data for this case, and data for other operating conditions and additional refrigerants.
 The values and comparisons here are specific to this temperature range; the performance of a refrigerant may improve or degrade in other temperature ranges.